-Chapter 2 Policy 49 Pet at Work Program Revised: 6/3/2022 Authorizing Source: Applies to: All Staff
+Chapter 2 Policy 49 Pet at Work Program

 The Pet at Work Program has been established to provide guidance to supervisors, employees, and visitors while pets are on the WSCJTC campus.
 Pets can foster a friendly and happy environment.
 However, they should not disrupt operations, damage property or cause issues to other employees or visitors.